PariyaPm/ML_Models/README.md

 # ML_Models
-This repository has the codes for predicting land cover for binary data using four classification Machin Learning algorithms of *SVM*, *Logistic Regression*, and ensemble algorithms of *Random Forest* and *Voting Classifier*.
+This repository has the codes for predicting land cover for binary data using four classification Machine Learning algorithms of *SVM*, *Logistic Regression*, and ensemble algorithms of *Random Forest* and *Voting Classifier*.
+The repo. has all the necessary elements to run ML classifiers for a binary land cover predictions.

 The repo includes: data, Models, and spatialEnv directories.

 ## Data